Getting Started¶

 The zone tree appears on the left.
 Click any zone to see:

-- Aggregated status -- temperature, motion, lights count, shutter positions
+- Aggregated status -- temperature, humidity, luminosity, motion, lights count, shutter positions

-- Equipment cards -- grouped by type (Lights, Shutters, Sensors) with inline controls
+- Equipment cards -- grouped by type (Thermostat, Energy, Weather, etc.) with inline controls

 - Behaviors -- recipes and modes configured for this zone